 Hannover Rück received approval from the regulatory authorities to calculate its solvency requirements using an internal capital model.
-Since year-end 2018 Hannover Rück applies the volatility adjustment according to § 82 of the Insurance Supervision Law VAG.
-This is intended to mitigate the effect of value fluctuations on the bond market.
-For year-end 2019 Hannover Rück has received approval from BaFin for a dynamic modelling of the volatility adjustment.
-By this the effect of the volatility adjustment is captured in the calculation of the required capital more adequately.
+Hannover Rück applies the static volatility adjustment according to §82 of the Insurance Supervision Law VAG.
+This is intended to mitigate the effect of temporary value fluctuations due to credit spread movements on the bond market.
+In order to capture this effect adequately for the calculation of the required capital Hannover Rück uses the dynamic volatility in its internal model.

-The solvency capital requirements (SCR) as of 31 December 2020 are shown in the following table.
+The solvency capital requirements (SCR) as of 31 December 2021 are shown in the following table.
 The SCR includes the impact from the dynamic volatility adjustment for both reference dates.
 The impact of the volatility adjustment is displayed separately in Section D.2 as well as in the annex QRT S.22.01.21.